 Grassroots fundraising efforts materialized across the state.
 Wheat farmers donated a portion of their crops to OMRF and volunteers passed buckets at sporting events to support research.
 Even teenagers like those pictured below canvassed neighborhoods, calling themselves Lamplighters and collecting gifts for the state’s new research foundation.

-All told, 7,000 Oklahomans donated a total of $2.25 million to build laboratories and a research hospital.
+All told, 7,500 Oklahomans donated more than $2 million to build laboratories and a research hospital.
 And what began as a two-person operation in 1946 has grown into an internationally recognized research institute.

-OMRF now employs more than 400 staff members who study cancer, heart disease, autoimmune disorders and diseases of aging.
-Their discoveries have yielded hundreds of patents and a pair of life-saving drugs now available in hospitals and clinics around the world.
+OMRF now employs more than 450 staff members who study cancer, heart disease, autoimmune disorders and diseases of aging.
+Their discoveries have yielded hundreds of patents and three life-saving drugs now available in hospitals and clinics around the world.